How to make an insurance claim for whiplash

 Whiplash, or hyperextension of the neck, is one of the most common injuries sustained in car accidents.
-It’s usually due to being driven into from behind.

 What is whiplash?

-Can I claim compensation for whiplash injuries?
+Can I make a whiplash claim for personal injuries?

-What are the rules on whiplash claims?
+What are the rules on a whiplash claim?

 How should I claim for whiplash on my insurance?